pieter-degroote/lab-tests-concepts/UltimateKEYS - US-KBDUSX/README.md

 # UltimateKEYS - US-KBDUSX (AutoHotkey v2/v1.1)

-These modifications allow the AutoHotkey scripts to work on both "US QWERTY" and "US-International" as base layouts.
+These modifications allow the AutoHotkey scripts to work on both "US QWERTY" and "US-International" as base layouts, as well as others.
+Note that the period (.) is explicitly assigned to the 'numpad dot' to make the scripts even better compatible with more US-based layouts.

 ## 1. Change "SendMode" from "Input" to "Event"